Neopatrimonialism: Africa

 In a 1994 study, Michael Bratton and Nicolas Van de Walle argue that the prevalence of neopatrimonial regimes in Africa explains why many African states have not successfully democratized.
 To be democratized, one of the key components needed is a change in political culture.
-Defined as the shared political ideas, attitudes, and beliefs that underlie a society, political culture in neopatrimonial regime is one where people see the government as their provider for goods and without the government providing, the government has of little use to the people.
+Defined as the shared political ideas, attitudes, and beliefs that underlie a society, political culture in neopatrimonial regime is one where people see the government as their provider for goods and without the government providing, the government is of little use to the people.
 There is no shared political ideology in most of these countries let alone stable enough economies.
 Thus, democratic political systems never can get a foot hold in a lot of African countries where the system is so embedded in neopatrimonialism.
 Often, the only way to break free of this system is through a rebellion or military coup.

 According to Van de Walle, one of the main issues with neopatrionialism is that it undermines economic reform in contemporary Africa on multiple levels.
 Christian von Soest follows that, in African states, this informal political system of the rulers infringes on the collection of taxes and causes a reduction in state revenues.
 Joel Migdal points out that state leaders will fragment power and use different techniques to prevent reform and policy from being implemented in local branches and institutions, as a way to avoid important local agencies to mobilize against the central power.
 The main goal of central leaders is to avoid losing power and control, even if that means stalling policy implementation.